GingertronMk1/NNT-Extras/README.md

 It ignores backstage roles, but now takes into account Freshers' Fringes, mostly for completeness sake

+Furthermore, it should work with any theatre/group of performances, as long as said groups can be represented by a tuple of the form (Show Name, List Of Actors)

 To use, you want the Haskell Platform:
 - Go to [here](www.haskell.org/downloads#platform)
 - Pick your platform